-Volunteer's Record - Yo outh Volunteer Management (YVM) submitted a ith Continued Contact : After the District YPO assesses the Volunteer's oplication - and accepts the application - the application goes into the YVM e Volunteer's Record folder.
-The creation functions: of the Volunteer's Record folder initiates the following automated The Volunteer receives an acknowledging E-mail from the Rotary district; the E-mail describes the steps that must be taken to complete the application process.
-Each of the References listed in the Volunteer's application will receive an E-mail asking them to complete a referral form about the Volunteer.
-The Volunteer is given a digital link to sign up for the online Youth Protection Training course (the "NAYAN training").
-Another digital link asks the Volunteer to request a Background Check (BGC) from a third-party service (this is currently IntelliCorp Records, Inc.).
+Volunteer's Record - Youth Volunteer Management (YVM)

+Volunteer with Unsupervised access to a child/children: After the District YPO assesses the Volunteer's submitted application - and accepts the application - the application goes into the YVM as part of the Volunteer's Record folder.

+The creation of the Volunteer's Record folder initiates the following automated functions:

+- ◆ The Volunteer receives an acknowledging E-mail from the Rotary district; the E-mail describes the steps that must be taken to complete the application process. - ♦ Each of the References listed in the Volunteer's application will receive an E-mail asking them to complete a referral form about the Volunteer. - ♦ The Volunteer is given a digital link to sign up for the online Youth Protection Training course (the "NAYAN training"). - Another digital link asks the Volunteer to request a Background Check (BGC) from a third-party service (this is currently IntelliCorp Records, Inc.).
 When the background check is completed, the BGC service notifies the District YPO via E-mail.
-Record - Casual Contact of the Volunteer's Record folder initiates the following automated The Volunteer is given a digital link to sign up for the online Youth Protection Training course (the "NAYAN training").